- ICH GCP

 |

-Higher values indicate worse musculoskeletal symptoms.
+Higher values indicate a greater musculoskeletal symptom burden.

 Outcomes will be compared between the intervention and control arms.